WHERE SHOULD INSIGHT SIT IN THE PRODUCT DEVELOPMENT PROCESS?

 You’re in charge of launching a new product.
 You’ve ploughed time, money, effort, energy into it.
 But 3 months down the line, your product just isn’t selling.

 Sounds like a familiar story?
 Well you’re not alone.
-According to innovation guru Clayton Christian, 95% of new products fail.
+According to innovation guru Clayton Christensen, 95% of new products fail.
 Why?

 New products fail for 3 fundamental reasons: